fragrussu/StructureTensorToolbox/README.md

 # Acknowledgement
 If you use StructureTensorToolbox for your research, please cite:

+"Neurite dispersion: a new marker of multiple sclerosis spinal cord pathology?".
+Grussu F, Schneider T, Tur C, Yates RL, Tachrount M, Ianus A, Yiannakas MC, Newcombe J, Zhang H, Alexander DC, DeLuca GC and Gandini Wheeler-Kingshott CAM.
+Annals of Clinical and Translational Neurology (2017; early view ahead of print).

 "A framework for optimal whole-sample histological quantification of neurite orientation dispersion in the human spinal cord".
-Grussu F,  Schneider T,  Yates RL,  Zhang H,  Gandini Wheeler-Kingshott CAM, DeLuca GC* and Alexander DC* (* joint senior authors).
+Grussu F,  Schneider T,  Yates RL,  Zhang H,  Gandini Wheeler-Kingshott CAM, DeLuca GC and Alexander DC.
 Journal of Neuroscience Methods (2016): vol. 273, pages 20–32.
 DOI: 10.1016/j.jneumeth.2016.08.002.